opennars/opennars-archived/doc/Natural-Language-Processing.md

 (&/,<(*,CAT,FISH) --> EATS>,+1) =/> <(*,the,cat,eats,fish) --> sentence>>.
 ```

-will get higher priority because it more often leads to fullfilling the goal state than
+will apply higher priority because it more often leads to fullfilling the goal state than

 ```
 <(&/,<(*,CAT,FISH) --> EATS>,+1) =/> <(*,cat,eats,fish) --> sentence>>.